-The early history of our Sub-Branch is contained in our Book:
+The early history of our Sub-Branch is contained in our Book, accessed by clicking on the following Link:

 It contains interesting accounts of our early days and the community spirit that was the core of its foundation.

 Many of our past members had their stories, just as do our current Members.
-Thanks must go to the Member or the family of the Member concerned, for it gives a valuable picture of our past.
+Thanks must go to the Member or the family of the Member concerned, for it gives a valuable picture of those who served, and of our past.

 Members Stories is subject to copyright and may only be reproduced with permission of the North Beach Sub-Branch, RSLWA.